Prevalence of female genital mutilation: Somalia

 FGM is almost universal in Somalia, and many women undergo infibulation, the most extreme form of female genital mutilation.

+Somalia has one of the highest prevalence rates of Female Genital Mutilation (FGM) globally.
+According to UNICEF, an estimated 99% of Somali women aged 15–49 have undergone FGM, with most procedures performed on girls between the ages of 5 and 11 years.
+The practice is deeply rooted in cultural, religious, and social norms, often viewed as a requirement for marriageability and social acceptance.

+Despite the high prevalence, efforts to end FGM in Somalia have gained momentum.
+In 2012, Somalia's Provisional Constitution banned the practice, stating that "circumcision of girls is a cruel and degrading customary practice and is tantamount to torture."
+However, enforcement remains weak, as a formal anti-FGM law has not yet been enacted at the national level.
+Some regions, such as Puntland and Somaliland, have taken steps toward criminalizing the practice, but enforcement remains inconsistent.

+The Somali Ministry of Women and Human Rights Development, in collaboration with UNFPA and UNICEF, has launched initiatives aimed at shifting social norms and increasing awareness about the harmful effects of FGM.
+Religious leaders and local elders have also been engaged to challenge misconceptions linking FGM to religious obligations.

+However, significant challenges persist, including strong cultural resistance, lack of legal enforcement, and ongoing political instability, which hinder efforts to eradicate the practice.
+Continued awareness campaigns, legal reforms, and community-led initiatives are essential for achieving zero FGM in Somalia.

 According to a 2005 WHO estimate, about 97.9% of Somalia's women and girls underwent FGM.
 This was at the time the world's highest prevalence rate of the procedure.
 A 2010 UNICEF report also noted that Somalia had the world's highest rate of Type III FGM, with 79% of all Somali women having undergone the procedure; another 15% underwent Type II FGM.
-Article 15 of the Federal Constitution adopted in August 2012 prohibits female circumcision, stating: 'Circumcision of girls is a cruel and degrading practice, and is tantamount to torture.
-The circumcision of girls is prohibited'.
+Article 15 of the Federal Constitution adopted in August 2012 prohibits female circumcision, stating: "Circumcision of girls is a cruel and degrading practice, and is tantamount to torture.
+The circumcision of girls is prohibited".
 However, as of March 2020 there are no laws and no known prosecutions of FGM in Somalia.